Updated May 14 , 2021

-Yes, Postcards to Adventure for Jackson and Clay County residents will be accepted, but passholders must still make a reservation to enter the Zoo.
-April Postcards to Adventure will be honored any weekday in 2020.
-July and August Postcards to Adventure will be in mailboxes in mid-June.
+Yes, the Postcards to Adventure program for Jackson and Clay County residents will continue in 2021, but passholders must make a free reservation to enter the Zoo.
+Postcards to Adventure will be in mailboxes in March, June, and October, and will be good for a free visit in April, July, August, and November.
 Please bring your postcard and ID (or piece of mail with your name and address) with your timed ticket for admission at the front entrance.

-Is Kansas City Zoo canceling camps and educational programs?
+Is Kansas City Zoo having camps and educational programs?

 What about other Zoo events?

 Events are being handled on a case-by-case basis.
 Before coming to the zoo for a specific event, we recommend checking www.kansascityzoo.org/events for updates.
-We will continue to monitor the situation and make adjustments as necessary.
+We will continue to make adjustments as necessary.

 How can I help the Zoo right now?

 As a non-profit organization, the Kansas City Zoo relies on funding from tickets, memberships, and program revenue and donations.
-While we are closed to the public to prevent the spread of COVID-19, our animals still require daily care including food and habitat maintenance.
-We know that this is a difficult time for everyone but if you can, please consider a financial donation to our Zoo to help us continue to provide amazing care to our more than 1,700 animal residents.
+We were closed for two months, continue to have limited capacity, and have canceled many events and programs.
+We know that this is a difficult time for everyone but if you would like to help the Zoo, you can do so through a financial donation that helps us continue to provide amazing care to our more than 1,700 animal residents.